 Three award-winning chefs, all based in Hong Kong, also weigh in with their advice on choosing and cooking wagyu.

 Vicky Lau from one Michelin-starred Tate Dining Room in Hong Kong, argues that the most important thing to look for in the market is "of course the quality of the meat.
-It should be red in color, the texture should look firm and not loose, then next would be the fat and meat distribution.
+It should be red in colour, the texture should look firm and not loose, then next would be the fat and meat distribution.
 For the restaurant, I like to use tenderloin and striploin.
 In general, tenderloin works well due to its texture being more accepting and it's also a bit more forgiving when it comes to cooking - if it’s slightly over or under, because it's not as obvious".

-Chef Lau's personal favorite is sirloin cut.
+Chef Lau's personal favourite is sirloin cut.
 "I like to trim it nicely then cook it in a very hot oven, around 210° C for 30 seconds and take it out, let it rest and put back in again for 30 seconds each time until the desired doneness.
 With this, it concentrates the flavour while cooking it.
 Another way that I really like is the Korean way.
 Make a marinade with pear juice, soy sauce, honey, onion, pepper.
 Marinade sirloin for 12 hours and then grill the meat on charcoal."

 Nate Green is a renowned chef and meat specialist at newly-opened Henry at Hong Kong's Rosewood Hotel.
 His choice is hybrid wagyu, currently a Black Angus-wagyu hybrid.
 "Pure breed Japanese wagyu has to be eaten in context, for example shabu shabu where high fat levels translate well to dishes" he says.
 "At Henry's we tend to dry-aged cross-breed wagyu for up to 45 days and use them for steak and steak tartare.
 Where we would use Japanese pure-breed wagyu is charcuterie, especially things like bresaola, with the fillets being so high in fat they make a very good air-dried ham."